Super Bowl I: Third quarter

-On their first drive of the second half, the Chiefs advanced to their 49-yard line.
+On their first drive of the second half, the Chiefs advanced to their 49-yard line with a chance to take their first lead of the game.
 But on a third-down pass play, a heavy blitz by linebackers Dave Robinson and Lee Roy Caffey collapsed the Chief's pocket.
-Robinson, tackle Henry Jordan, and Packer right end Lionel Aldridge converged on Dawson who threw weakly toward tight end Fred Arbanas.
-The wobbly pass was intercepted by Willie Wood.
-Wood raced 50 yards to Kansas City's five-yard line where Mike Garrett dragged him down from behind.
+Robinson, Jordan, and Aldridge converged on Dawson, who threw weakly toward Arbanas.
+The wobbly pass was intercepted by safety Willie Wood, who raced 50 yards to Kansas City's 5-yard line before being dragged down from behind by Garrett.
 This was "the biggest play of the game," wrote Starr later.
-On their first play after the turnover, running back Elijah Pitts scored on a five-yard touchdown run off left tackle to give the Packers a 21–10 lead.
+The Packers capitalized on the turnover on the next play with a 5-yard touchdown run by Pitts to increase their lead to 21–10.
 Stram agreed that it was the critical point of the game.
-The Packer's defense then dominated the Chief's offense for the rest of the game, allowing them to cross midfield only once, and for just one play.
+The Packers' defense then held the Chief scoreless for the rest of the game, allowing them to cross midfield only once, and for just one play.
 The Chiefs were forced to deviate from their game plan, and that hurt them.
 The Kansas City offense totaled only 12 yards in the third quarter, and Dawson was held to five of 12 second-half pass completions for 59 yards.

-Meanwhile, Green Bay forced Kansas City to punt from their two-yard line after sacking Dawson twice and got the ball back with good field position on their 44-yard line (despite a clipping penalty on the punt return).
+Meanwhile, Green Bay forced Kansas City to punt from their two-yard line after sacking Dawson twice and got the ball back with good field position on their own 44-yard line (despite a clipping penalty on the punt return).
 McGee subsequently caught three passes for 40 yards on a 56-yard drive.
-Taylor ran for one first down, Starr hit McGee for 16 yards on third-and-11, and a third-down sweep with Taylor carrying gained eight yards and a first down at the Kansas City 13.
-The drive ended with Starr's 13-yard touchdown toss to McGee on a post pattern.
+Taylor ran for one first down, Starr hit McGee for 16 yards on 3rd-and-11, and a third-down sweep with Taylor carrying gained 8 yards and a first down at the Kansas City 13.
+The drive ended with Starr's 13-yard touchdown pass to McGee on a post pattern, giving Green Bay a 28–10 lead.